eliaskosunen/scnlib/docs/pages/guide.md

 \section g-files Files and standard streams

 To read from `stdin`, use `scn::input` or `scn::prompt`.
-They work similarly to `scn::scan`, except they do not take an input range as a parameter: `stdin` is implied.
+They work similarly to `scn::scan`, except they do not take a source range as a parameter: `stdin` is implied.

 \code{.cpp}
 if (auto result = scn::input<int>("{}")) {